Skip to main content

 What if you live near hills?

-Pantheon Owner Jeff Vyain Rides a Trip down a hill in the neighborhood
+Pantheon Owner Jeff Vyain Rides a Trip down a hill in his neighborhood.
+The Trip is an excellent beginner longboard for riders who live near slants.

 Are you a returning rider and you live near some rolling hills?
 You may want to move over to the Trip deck.
 This is literally the exact same platform as the Pranayama, but the ends of the board are built with the clearance of RKP trucks in mind, and that’s how you’re going to set this one up.